offensive-packaging/documentation/plaso/index.md

                          (a list of comma separated values).
 Ranges and lists can also be combined as: "1,3..5".
 The first store is
                          1. All stores can be defined as: "all".
+   --credential TYPE:DATA
+                         Define a credentials that can be used to unlock encrypted volumes e.g. BitLocker.
+The credential is defined as type:data e.g. "password:BDE-test".
+                         Supported credential types are: key_data, password,
+                         recovery_password, startup_key.
+Binary key data is
+                         expected to be passed in BASE-16 encoding (hexadecimal).
+WARNING credentials passed via command
+                         line arguments can end up in logs, so use this option with care.
    --artifact_filters ARTIFACT_FILTERS, --artifact-filters ARTIFACT_FILTERS
                          Names of forensic artifact definitions, provided on the command command line (comma separated).
 Forensic